noebs/noebs/notes.md

 - EBSClient accepts (gin.Context, url), for:
     - gin.Context to return http responses
     - url to call the appropriate EBS endpoint
+- Handle the response messages.
+They are not clean at all
+- Handle the cases where the client didn't send any request!

 ** Fuck all of that, or the last section of it.
 I'm smart ass!